otaxhu/type-mismatch-encoding/README.md

 ## Purpose

-The purpose of this library, mainly, is to solve [another issue](https://github.com/otaxhu/problem/issues/14) of [another repository](https://github.com/otaxhu/problem), I thought it could be more useful if it is decoupled of that repository.
+The purpose of this library, mainly, is to solve [another issue](https://github.com/otaxhu/problem/issues/14) of another repository (https://github.com/otaxhu/problem), I thought it could be more useful if it is decoupled of that repository.